Undergraduate Gerontology Certificate

 Requirements For The Undergraduate Gerontology Certificate

 Approved courses are offered in various departments as well as in Gerontology (GRN).
 Students are encouraged to pursue the Gerontology Certificate in conjunction with degree programs.
 Some approved courses may not carry the GRN designation.
-It is essential for students to work with their academic advisors and the Gerontology program director or assistant director to develop a plan of study for the Gerontology Certificate.
+It is essential for students to work with their academic advisors and the Gerontology program director or associate director to develop a plan of study for the Gerontology Certificate.

 |Undergraduate Gerontology Certificate|